vghpe/vghpe.github.io/content/posts/Sneaky hallucinations .md

 image: "images/IMG_2727.jpeg"
 ---

-This translation project just got a lot more complicated.
-Here’s the previously assumed airtight process I’ve been using:
+The translation project of Kojima's MGS2 dev diary just got a lot more complicated.
+Here’s the previously assumed airtight process:

 I have scans of the in-development diary in Japanese.
 I use ChatGPT to both transcribe and translate them.
 This way, I can check for hallucinations at both stages.